jonathanburgossaldivia/PowerShell-utilities/README.md

 ### How to use

-These programs are only for Windows 10 but if you use Linux and you want to modify them, the way to do it is by executing the command:
+These scripts are only for Windows 10 but if you use Linux and you want to modify them, the way to do it is by executing the command:

 ```{ bash}
 pwsh